Nextiva / Blog / VoIP

 The option pressed by the caller on their keypad routes the call to the relevant department.

-When an option gets selected, the IVR routes the call to the individual, department, queue, or message you’ve configured in your IVR application.
+When an option is selected, the IVR routes the call to the individual, department, queue, or message you’ve configured in your IVR application:

-In some queues, you might want to offer a callback option.
-Here, the caller can opt to leave the call but keep their position in the queue to receive a callback.
+In some queues, you might offer a callback option.
+Here, the customer can opt to leave the call but keep their position in the queue and receive a callback.

 When it’s their turn, your call center software triggers an outbound call.
-The caller carries on with their day without the need for long wait times.
+The customer carries on with their day without having to stay on the phone during long wait times.

-If a caller makes a selection error or needs further assistance, the IVR can offer options to repeat the menu, connect them to a contact center agent, or provide a clear path for escalation.
+If a caller makes a selection error or needs further assistance, the IVR can offer options to repeat the menu, connect them to a contact center agent, or provide a clear path for escalation, such as:

 If a customer gets stuck in a self-service option, you can enable your IVR to automatically escalate the call to a human agent.

-Modern IVR systems track call interactions (both self-service and agent-assisted) providing valuable data on call volume, resolution rates, and customer satisfaction.
+Modern IVR systems track call interactions (both self-service and agent-assisted) to get valuable data on call volume, resolution rates, and customer satisfaction.
 This data helps businesses optimize their IVR for better performance.

 For businesses: